Spearheads Ukraine Mission

 Corporate Partners and Ukrainian Partners

-Our fundraising partners are SIFH Global (Xenia & Sandi) who are located stateside and are doing a wonderful fundraising job for EOD equipment for our team too as part of an official partnership.
+Our fundraising partners are SIFH Global (Xenia & Sandi) who are located stateside and are doing a wonderful fundraising job for EOD equipment for our team too as part of an official partnership (TSH and SIFH).

-Our partners inside the Ukraine where we are recognised and registered as volunteers is officially the 'Department of Explosive Service of the National Police of Ukraine'.
+Our partners inside the Ukraine where we are recognised and registered as volunteers is officially the 'Department of Explosive Service of the National Police of Ukraine', The Ukraine Foreign Legion, IRCC and DEC to which we are pending membership now we have passed our vetting to the committee.

 Again a huge official thank you to those corporate businesses who have donated since February to our campaign: